 How we collect and use your personal data

 When you become a member for the online training, we collect information about you in order to give you access to the training.
 We ask you to voluntarily provide additional information in your membership profile.
 You may always update your data in your membership account.
-When you sign up for the 30-Day Challenge and classes, we will collect information about you in order to be able to execute the agreement we enter into with you and to maintain the relationship resulting from it.
-If you participate in the online training, 30-Day Challenge or classes, you may enter into an agreement with us directly, in which case we collect your personal data directly from you.
-Alternatively, you may be signed up for an online training, 30-Day Challenge or classes by your employer, in which case we can receive your personal data from your employer.
+When you sign up for the 30-Day Challenge and coaching sessions, we will collect information about you in order to be able to execute the agreement we enter into with you and to maintain the relationship resulting from it.
+If you participate in the online training, 30-Day Challenge or coaching sessions, you may enter into an agreement with us directly, in which case we collect your personal data directly from you.
+Alternatively, you may be signed up for an online training, 30-Day Challenge or coaching sessions by your employer, in which case we can receive your personal data from your employer.

 We rely on the lawful basis of fulfillment of contract for processing personal data of members and other customers.